volkerjaenisch/inqbus.installer/doc/source/handler.rst

 #.
 The first necessary argument is a string representing the name used by the
    TaskMixin-Class.
 #.
-The second necessary argument is a string is the command which should be
+The second necessary argument is a string which is the command which should
-   used to install the package.
+   be used to install the package.
 This command should contain the string formatting operator '%s' on the place where the package-name should be entered.
 #.
 The optional argument is also a command containing the formatting operator